 3. Forgetting About Evergreen Content To Support Your Strategy won’t help you become a local SEO hero

 Learning to extend the lifespan of your content is one of the first steps toward becoming an online authority and improving your local SEO strategy.
 If you’ve had a blog for one to two years, you probably have at least five to ten pieces of content that could be repurposed.

 There’s plenty of content that’s just a few quick edits away from an indefinite lifespan.
 And the longer your content is relevant, the more useful it’ll be on your blog.

 My advice?
 Find your highest performing site pages and blog posts, and do some keyword research.
 By doing this, you’ll be able to identify what components your content needs before it’s truly evergreen.

 If you want to learn how to grow the traffic to your evergreen blogs check this article out Click Here

 Listen, I understand that creating (and executing) an local SEO strategy can be a bit stressful.
 But the truth is, if you start with the right focus in mind, it’s only a matter of time before you learn to communicate with Google (and your audience) in an authentic, effective way.
 Start by paying special attention to the members of your audience who use mobile devices.
 Learn to focus on the right keywords and keyword phrases when creating content.
 Recycle your content and take some time to leverage local SEO strategy.
 And above all else, never compromise your UX (user experience)

 Once you’re able to do all that, you’ll be able to increase your SERPs ranking and execute the kind of local SEO strategy you’ve always dreamed of.

-Our SEO experts are helping businesses grow their brand, improve Google rankings, and generate more sales.
-SEO is more affordable than you would think with our DIY seo packages starting from £49 per month and managed packages from £449.
-View all of our packages
+Our SEO team are helping businesses grow their brand, are you ready to become a local seo hero? improve Google rankings, and generate more sales.
+SEO is more affordable than you would think check out some of our packages: View all of our packages